 You all know that having more than 255 columns in a table is a Bad Thing ™ – and surprisingly you don’t even have to get to 255 to hit the first bad thing about wide tables.
 If you’ve ever wondered what sorts of problems you can have, here are a few:

 - If you’re still running 10g and gather stats on a table with more than roughly 165 columns then the query Oracle uses to collect the stats will only handle about 165 of them at a time; so you end up doing multiple (possibly sampled) tablescans to gather the stats.
-The reason why I can’t give you an exact figure for the number of columns is that it depends on the type and nullity of the columns – Oracle knows that some column types are fixed length (e.g. date types, char() types) and if any columns are declared not null then Oracle doesn’t have to worry about counting nulls – so for some of the table columns Oracle will be able to eliminate one or two of the related columns it normally includes in the stats-gathering SQL statement – which means it can gather stats on a few more table columns.
+The reason why I can’t give you an exact figure for the number of columns is that it depends on the type and nullity of the columns – Oracle knows that some column types are fixed length (e.g. date types, char() types) and if any columns are declared not null then Oracle doesn’t have to worry about counting nulls – so for some of the table columns Oracle will be able to eliminate one or two of the expressions it normally includes in select list of the stats-gathering SQL statement – which means it can gather stats on a few more table columns.
 The 165-ish limit doesn’t apply in 11g – though I haven’t checked to see if there’s a larger limit before the same thing happens.

 - A particularly nasty side effect of the row split comes with direct path tablescans – and that’s what Oracle does automatically when the table is large.
 In many cases all the row pieces for a row will be in the same block; but they might not be, and if a continuation row-piece is in a different block Oracle will do a “db file sequential read” to read that block